EconoDLT/CrossChainBridgeAnalysis/README.md

 The dataset includes the data of 3 cross-chain bridge protocols (Stargate, Across v2, Hop Protocol) across 6 blockchains (Ethereum, Avalanche, Binance Smart Chain, Polygon, Arbitrum and Optimism).
 Data has a daily frequency and covers the period: 25 May 2022 to 21 February 2024.
 The period covers the days on which all three protocols have full data availability.

-Separate raw data files are uploaded to the `data/` folder.
+Separate data files are uploaded to the `data/` folder.
 The source of protocol data is The Graph.
 ETH and POL price data are collected from Etherscan and Polygonscan.

 The following variables are included in the dataset:
 - Core Financial Metrics: `Revenue` (total revenue of protocol), `TVL`, (total value locked in the smart contracts of bridge protocol), `Volume` (USD value of transferred crypto-assets through bridge protocol).